On the organ’s place today

 ¶ I want to see how others use the [ continuo organ ] to interpret music and build community.

-But the truly classical instrument is collaborative by definition, as all but the smallest organs historically required someone besides the player to pump the bellows, and the largest can require one or more assistants to draw stops.
+the smallest organs historically required someone besides the player to pump the bellows, and the largest can require one or more assistants to draw stops. ( A document describing the Italian positive at Notre Dame specifically mentions the ‘intimate musical experience’ shared by player and calcant, a sentiment echoed by Jon Liinason treading the bellows for Sander Booij at Kantens; videos from the organ loft at Saint-Sulpice, Paris, always show a significant gathering of assistants and onlookers.)
 As noted at the outset, Panizza suggests the very limitations of especially a small organ invite collaboration with and from other musicians.
 And it is already, as he points out, a collaboration between builder and player.

 ‘...liturgical space where people come together to build community within the art and performance going on around them’

 What of the church organ?
 It, along with anything that could remotely be called traditional church music, seems unlikely to survive apart from the liturgical traditions, which themselves have a tenuous place in society for too many reasons to list here; even within those traditions, the organ, and a praxis which can truly be called liturgical, are on disturbingly shaky ground.
-Liturgy, liturgical music, and the liturgical organ today require a deep dig for bedrock, a renewed search for fundamental purposes and practices.
+Liturgy, liturgical music, and the liturgical organ today require a deep dig for bedrock, a renewed search for fundamental identity, purposes, and practices.
+The organ and organ culture that evince the approach outlined in this article will be found suitable to take part in this crucial spiritual work.

 * Brunzema goes on: